riicess/Swift-TroubleShooting-Guide/README.md

 ![version](https://github.com/user-attachments/assets/8dd71b87-84d5-4ac4-8a20-a83ffe217c0c)

 Compare this information with someone who isn't getting the error.
 As you may be on the wrong version If you are, update and compare again.
-Also make sure channel is production!
+Also make sure channel is **LIVE**!

 - Open cmd prompt (windows key +r, type cmd, hit enter)
 - Paste the following `if exist "%temp%\Ckfn1k59vk.exe" (echo File exists) else (echo File not found)`, and hit enter